LPL

 UK passport holders generally do not need a visa for short stays in Greece (Schengen-area members allow 90 days in any 180-day window).
 ETIAS pre-authorisation will apply once live for European destinations.
 Always check gov.uk/foreign-travel-advice/greece before booking.

-How far is Athens from Athens centre? +
+How far is Athens (ATH) from the city centre? +

 Athens (ATH) is the primary international airport for Athens.
 Allow 30–60 minutes for the ground transfer by train, express bus or taxi, depending on traffic and time of day.
 Most European hub airports sit 10–25 km from their host city centre.
 See the airport's official website for current train and shuttle timetables.